-MT229 Business and Marketing
+MT218 Business and Marketing

-This course is designed to help prepare the student for running and marketing a successful private practice and to promote themselves as massage professionals.
+Credit Hrs: 1 This course is designed to help prepare the student for running and marketing a successful private practice and to promote themselves as massage professionals.
+Students will be introduced to the types of business entities, licenses, professional liability insurances, financial aspects of a business and accounting practices.